McPoozle/dnd-notes/content/Venix/PCs/Lacrimiteres Party.md

 > Also a Druid who can shapeshift into a Bear (definitely not a were-bear) and other animals

 ###### Aster Dawn
 > Man who emerged from the forest one day claiming to have the "Dawn" surname despite no records of that noble house.
 Has a dozen brother in faraway lands.
 Acts differently during the day and night.
 Working to own [[PETA]].
-Does not believe in [[The Fog Lands]]
+Does not believe in [[The Foglands]]

 ###### Shawaaf